ZijunCui02/ZijunCui02.github.io/_talks/Influence of Split Teeth on the Performance of Linear Permanent Magnet Vernier Motor.md

 Abstract
 ===
 <p style = "text-align:justify; text-justify:inter-ideograph;">
   In recent years, permanent magnet Vernier motors are popular research objects in electrical machine field.
 Linear permanent magnet Vernier motor (LPMVM) is a new type of special motor.
-It works according to the magnetic field modulation mechanism, which can use its own vernier effect to generate greater thrust at low speed.
+It works according to the magnetic field modulation mechanism, which can use its own vernier effect to generate greater thrust at low speed.<br>
   Based on its working principle, three motors are built up and compared in this paper by finite element analysis, while they have different split tooth structures, viz. a non-split-tooth topology, a two-split-teeth one, and a three-split-teeth one.
-The electromagnetic performances under no-load and on-load conditions are analyzed, focusing on the influence of different structures on thrust and power factor.
+The electromagnetic performances under no-load and on-load conditions are analyzed, focusing on the influence of different structures on thrust and power factor.<br>
   Finally, it is concluded that the thrust ripple of the motor is weakened by the use of split-teeth, but at the same time, the average thrust of the motor is also reduced.
-Moreover, the increase of the number of split teeth will reduce the power factor of the motor.
+Moreover, the increase of the number of split teeth will reduce the power factor of the motor.<br>
 </p>